openstax/exchange-ruby/README.md

 exchange-ruby
 =============

-A rails engine for interfacing with OpenStax Exchange.
+A ruby client for interfacing with the OpenStax Exchange API.

 Usage
 -----